Ultimate Peace is now accepting coach applications for Camp Ultimate Peace 2020!

-This year we will again be running two sessions!
+This summer we will be running TWO SIMULTANEOUS sessions of camp.

 Coaching applicants should be at least a year out of high school.
 If you do not meet this criteria and you’d still like to apply as a coach, please reach out to Josh (firstname.lastname@example.org) before submitting your application.